raphaelmue/dashup/docs/specifications/ucs/user_management/change_profile/UCS_change_profile.md

 passwords with less than eight characters are not tolerated.
 After having selected a different language, there will be a preview of the selected language.
 Supported languages are english and german.

-Note that personal information are not required during registration process.

 # 4. Preconditions

 ## 4.1 System State